yaofangchao/eslint-plugin-yen-symbol-check/README.md

 # eslint-plugin-synlint

-In the Vue project, eslint prompts to verify whether the Yen sign ¥ is used
+In the Vue project, eslint prompts to verify whether the Yen symbol ¥ is used

 **Notice** Change the rule to skip the attribute verification prompt of this